jfrog/connect-deploy-update/README.md

 ]
 ```

 #### Filter Types

 * **specific_device**: Filters by the specific device’s UUID.
-The UUID can be obtained from the Devices page in the Connect web UI.
+The UUID can be obtained from the Devices page in the
+  Connect web UI.
   * Operands: is, is_not
   * Value: Device UUID string.

 * **tag**: Filters by device tag.
   * Operands: is, is_not
   * Value: Name of the tag.

 * **app**: Filters by the app assigned to the device.
   * Operands: is, is_not
   * Value: App name.
+  * Optionally adding **app_version** to the filter will filter by the app version.
+    * Operands: is, is_not
+    * Value: App version.

 * **device_state**: Filters by the current state of the device.
   * Operand: is
   * Possible Values: online, offline

 * **deployment**: Filters by the deployment status of the device.
   * Operand: is
   * Possible Values: pending, in_progress, success, failed, aborted, any
   * Additional Property: Requires the deployment_id from the Deployments tab of the Updates page in the Connect web UI.

 #### deployment_configuration

 The deployment_configuration object specifies the parameters for the deployment:

 * flow_uuid: (Required) Specifies which update flow to use.
-You can obtain the UUID from the “Update Flows” tab in the Connect web UI.
+You can obtain the UUID from the “Update Flows” tab in the
+  Connect web UI.
 * comment: (Optional) You can add a brief comment to describe the purpose or importance of the deployment.
 * app: (Optional) Defines the app to deploy.
-This includes the name of the app and its version (e.g., "name": "default_app", "version": "v1.1").
+This includes the name of the app and its version (e.g., "name": "
+  default_app", "version": "v1.1").
 * parameters_mapping: (Optional) Specifies the update parameters configured in the update flow.
+Example: {"
-Example: {"update_param_name1": "value", "update_param_name2": "value"}.
+  update_param_name1": "value", "update_param_name2": "value"}.

 #### Notes

 * This action is designed to trigger device updates via the JFrog Connect API.
-* Ensure that you have the correct flow_uuid, project_key, and any necessary filters or app configurations before running this action.
+* Ensure that you have the correct flow_uuid, project_key, and any necessary filters or app configurations before
+  running this action.
 * Filters can be left empty, but their structure must be defined.

 # Contributing

 ## prerequisites

 - Node.js v20

 ## Setup

 - Clone the repository
 - Run `npm install`

+## Testing

+- Run `npm test`

+## Packaging

 - Make code changes
 - Pack using `npm run pack`
+- Commit the changes (including the packed file `bin/run.js`)

+## Release

+- Tag the commit with the version number